KernFerm/PowerShell/README.md

 1. Visit the official PowerShell GitHub releases page: [PowerShell Releases](https://github.com/PowerShell/PowerShell/releases) for the latest versions.
 2. Alternatively, for specific custom versions, Both MSI are from the Offical Powershell Github Page, you can visit the KernFerm GitHub page: [Bubbles The Dev - PowerShell](https://github.com/KernFerm/PowerShell).
-3. Choose the installer that matches your PC specifications: either 32-bit or 64-bit.
+3. Choose the installer that matches your PC specifications: either `32-bit` or `64-bit`.
-    - For 64-bit systems, download the 64-bit installer: [Download 64-Bit Installer](https://github.com/PowerShell/PowerShell/releases/download/v7.4.3/PowerShell-7.4.3-win-x64.msi)
+    - For `64-bit systems`, download the `64-bit installer`: [Download 64-Bit Installer](https://github.com/PowerShell/PowerShell/releases/download/v7.4.3/PowerShell-7.4.3-win-x64.msi)
-    - For 32-bit systems, download the 32-bit installer: [Download 32-Bit Installer](https://github.com/PowerShell/PowerShell/releases/download/v7.4.3/PowerShell-7.4.3-win-x86.msi)
+    - For `32-bit systems`, download the `32-bit installer`: [Download 32-Bit Installer](https://github.com/PowerShell/PowerShell/releases/download/v7.4.3/PowerShell-7.4.3-win-x86.msi)
 4. Select the version of PowerShell you wish to install, with `v7.4.3` being the latest recommended version.

 ## Installing PowerShell